Joey Moss: Later life and death

 Moss's younger brother, Stephen, served as his legal guardian until the latter's death in June 2019 from glioblastoma.

 Moss died on October 26, 2020, at a hospital in Edmonton.
 He was 57, and had been living with Alzheimer's disease in the time leading up to his death.
 He also had surgery to repair a broken hip he sustained earlier in July of that same year.

 Legacy

 On January 13, 2021, the Edmonton Oilers opened the 2020–21 season with a video tribute and by wearing Moss's name on the back of their jerseys during the warmup.
 In advance of the 2021–22 season, the Oilers announced that they would play Ritchie Valens' "La Bamba", Moss's favourite song, after every home team victory at Rogers Place.

 In June 2021, Edmonton Public Schools announced that it would be naming a new school in the Keswick neighbourhood of southwest Edmonton after Moss.
 The Joey Moss School opened in September 2022 for students in Kindergarten to Grade 7, with Grades 8 and 9 to be added as students advance in the next two years.

+In September 2021, a permanent bronze sculpture created by Canadian sculptor Ryan Kurylo honoring Joey Moss was unveiled at Rogers Place in Edmonton.
+Placed near the entrance of the dressing room, the artwork celebrates Moss' legacy as the longtime locker room attendant for the Edmonton Oilers.